 Recent financial crises reveal how little is understood about the interconnectedness of macroeconomic policies, financial markets and risks.
-The Global Agenda Council on New Economic Thinking is focusing on the new economic policies that address growing concerns around the stability and predictability of financial markets, rising economic pressures on societies and individuals, and the need for faster economic growth and development around the world.
+New Economic Thinking describes an interdisciplinary approach to economic problems that is characterized by a willingness to re-examine basic assumptions and inconsistencies in existing theoretical frameworks.
+Its goal is to create a better future through improved understanding of and solutions for major societal problems.
+The Global Agenda Council on New Economic Thinking is focusing on the new economic policies that address growing concerns regarding the stability and predictability of financial markets, rising economic pressures on societies and individuals, and the need for faster economic growth and development around the world.

 What the Council is doing about it

-- Influence economic policy to achieve more inclusive growth, by disseminating new thinking already developed via the World Economic Forum’s convening and social media platforms, and by creating new thinking through identifying knowledge gaps and influencing research agendas through university networks and think tanks such as iNET (the Institute for New Economic Thinking)
+- Influence economic policy to achieve more inclusive growth by disseminating new thinking already developed through the World Economic Forum’s convening and social media platforms, and by creating new thinking through identifying knowledge gaps and influencing research agendas through university networks and think tanks such as the Institute for New Economic Thinking (iNET)

 - Continue encouraging academic environments conducive to innovative and cross-disciplinary thinking, which also reward unconventional ideas – particularly with respect to peer-reviewed publications and tenure track positions